FlorianHeigl/addon-zfs/README.md

 Under ``/var/lib/one/remotes/``:

--  **datastore/zfs/zfs.conf**: Default values for LVM parameters
+-  **datastore/zfs/zfs.conf**: Default values for LVM parameters <-- ZFS parameters

-   -  ZFS_CMD: Path to the zfs binary
+   -  ZFS_CMD: Path to the zfs binary <-- would try to add autodetection if in PATH
-   -  BRIDGE_LIST: The zfs server host
+   -  BRIDGE_LIST: The zfs server host <-- how will it work with multiple nodes (say each has one DS)
    -  DATASET_NAME: Default dataset
    -  STAGING_DIR: Staging directory